Kingflow-23/EEG-Benchmark-on-DEAP-dataset/METHODOLOGY.md

 Neural architectures share the production trainer's Adam optimizer (learning rate `1e-3`, weight decay `1e-4`), cross-entropy loss, batch size 256, and ReduceLROnPlateau schedule.
 They also share 50 maximum epochs, patience 7, a 15% train-only validation fraction, and best-validation-loss restoration.
 These values come from `src/config.py`.
 This is a controlled architecture comparison, not per-model hyperparameter optimization.
-Optional third-party estimators retain documented library defaults plus a common seed and explicitly declared capacity.

 ## Candidate rationale